Shopify/polaris/polaris.shopify.com/content/foundations/content/merchant-to-customer/index.md

   - checkout
   - check out
 ---

-# Merchant-to-customer content

-Shopify creates content for different audiences.
-One of those audiences is merchants’ customers.
-A customer is a person or organization who interacts with a Shopify merchant or a merchant’s sales channel.

 Merchant-to-customer content represents the merchant, not Shopify, and should optimize the customers’ online or retail store experience.